inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_target_network_association.md

 The ID of the association.

-For additional information, see the [AWS documentation on AWS EC2 ClientVpnTargetNetworkAssociation.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-clientvpntargetnetworkassociation.html).
+For additional information, see the [AWS documentation on AWS EC2 Client VPN target network association.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-clientvpntargetnetworkassociation.html).

 ## Properties